microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 16. **Click** on Account settings.

 17. **Copy** the Account ID in a notepad.
-This will be needed during template deployment.
+This will be needed during the template deployment.

 	![Copy the AccountID.](media/video-indexer-2.png)